10 Software Development Trends in 2021

 - Predictive maintenance: Large enterprises in various industries like oil & gas, manufacturing, etc. need to keep their expensive machinery running at an optimal level.
 This requires robust predictive maintenance capabilities, and IoT offers that with its sensors, cameras, analytics, etc.

 - Smart meters: Monitoring energy consumption in real-time is important for managing energy distribution and making relevant pricing adjustments.
-Smart meters equipped with IoT enables this for the energy companies.
+Smart meters equipped with IoT enable this for energy companies.

 - Asset tracking: IoT enables effective asset tracking, therefore, enterprises can implement effective asset efficiency practices.
 This helps in managing many aspects of a business, e.g., inventory, supply chain, logistics, etc.